OBIT: Gregory Raymond Wernke

 Mr. Gregory Raymond Wernke, age 56, of Franklin, TN, and Husband of Vickie Reed, formerly of Stonewall, passed away Saturday afternoon, August 11, 2018.

-Greg was born May 30, 1962 in Cincinnati, OH, son of the late Raymond J. Wernke and Ruthanne Hoelker Wernke.
+Greg was bron May 30, 1962 in Cincinnati, OH, son of the late Raymond J. Wernke and Ruthanne Hoelker Wernke.
 He was also preceded in death by his Brother-in-Law; David Lutomski.

 Greg was a 1980 graduate of Elder High School in Cincinnati, OH, as well as the University of Cincinnati.
 He worked for the University of Cincinnati from 1982 until 1997 when he moved to Nashville, TN.
 He was currently employed at Deloitte and Touche in Hermitage, TN.